pedrohpereira74/sadr/README.md

 # :( sadr — snippets + architecture decision records

 **Capture code with context.
-Because snippets without a "why" are sadr.**
+Because snippets without a "why" are actually sad.**

 Sadr is a CLI tool that blends a snippet manager with Architectural Decision Records (ADR).
 It helps you capture code snippets directly from your clipboard, a file, or git diffs, and forces you to explain the *context*, *decisions*, and *trade-offs* behind that code.